RahulJha11/product-review-sentiment/README.md

    ```

 4. **Set Environment Variables**
-   Create a `.env` file in the root directory with the following:
+   Create a `.env` file in the fastapi_app directory with the following:

    ```env
    SERVICE_NAME= Producr Review sentiment